 Mark Morales, PhD Student

-I am broadly interested in: 1) the effects of natural climate variability and anthropogenic climate change on the growth, recruitment, mortality, and distribution of commercial, recreational and ecologically important fishes within the California Current System; 2) marine food web dynamics and predator-prey interactions; 3) single-species, multi-species and ecosystem fisheries modeling; and 4) the trophic interactions between mid and deep water fishes with an emphasis on epipelagic carbon sequestion.
+I am broadly interested in: 1) the effects of natural climate variability and anthropogenic climate change on the population dynamics of ecologically and economically important fishes within the California Current System; 2) marine food web dynamics and predator-prey interactions; 3) single-species, multi-species and ecosystem fisheries modeling; and 4) the trophic interactions between mid and deep water fishes.
 My research aims to produce sound science that can be of strategic and/or operational use to resource managers.

-As a third year PhD student (2017-2018) at UC Santa Cruz, co-advised by Prof. Mark Carr and Dr. Elliot Hazen (link), I am investigating the role of interannual variability of physical oceanography (i.e. temperature, upwelling dynamics, currents, fronts and eddies) and lower trophic level production (i.e. phytoplankton and zooplankton) on the growth, movement and survival of larval/juvenile rockfishes, with an application to recruitment dynamics.
-I am using quantitative tools such as regional ocean models, nutrient-phytoplankton-zooplankton (NPZ) models, and individual-based models (IBMs) for my dissertation.
-I am currently developing collaborations within the Ecology and Evolutionary Biology, Ocean Sciences, and Applied Mathematics and Statistics departments at UCSC, as well as within the Southwest Fisheries Science Center’s (SWFSC) Environmental Research Division (ERD) and the Fisheries Ecology Division (FED) in Pacific Grove and Santa Cruz, respectively.
+As a fourth year PhD student (2018-2019) at UC Santa Cruz, co-advised by Prof. Mark Carr and Dr. Elliot Hazen (link), I am investigating the role of interannual variability of physical oceanography (i.e. temperature, upwelling dynamics, currents, fronts and eddies) and lower trophic level production (i.e. phytoplankton and zooplankton) on the growth, survival, and distribution of larval/juvenile rockfishes with an application to recruitment dynamics.
+I am using regional ocean models, nutrient-phytoplankton-zooplankton (NPZ) models, and individual-based models (IBMs) as numerical tools for my dissertation.
+I am collaborating with the Department of Ocean Sciences at UCSC, as well as with the Southwest Fisheries Science Center’s (SWFSC) Environmental Research Division (ERD) and the Fisheries Ecology Division (FED) in Pacific Grove and Santa Cruz, respectively.

 I also collaborate with scientists in Mexico to investigate the role of climate forcing on small pelagic fishes (e.g. sardine and anchovy).